 All about ESG – what it is, who it affects and how it affects company management

 In the 21st century, companies face many challenges.
-In the context of global trends and society’s growing environmental awareness, ESG is becoming a key element of business strategy.
-In today’s article, we will take a closer look at what ESG is, why it is important and how it affects company management.
+In the context of global trends and growing environmental awareness, the ESG issue is becoming a key element of business strategy, which has a direct bearing on the organization of corporate events.
+In today’s article we will take a closer look at what ESG is and how it affects company management.

 What is ESG?
 Definition of